Information for prospective students from abroad

 Personal liability insurance

-Liability insurance covers the costs of damage that you have caused unintentionally, for example if you hit someone with your bicycle.
+Liability insurance covers the costs of damage that you have caused unintentionally, for example if you hit someone on your bike.
 An accident in which people are injured can cost several million euros.
 Without private liability insurance, you have to pay for the damage yourself.
-In the worst case, you will have to pay off the debt for the rest of your life - even if you return to your home country.
+In the worst case scenario, you will be paying off the debt for the rest of your life - even if you return to your home country.

 Private liability insurance is highly recommended and not expensive.